-- Children and adults should wash their hands upon arrival and when moving from one classroom to another 31 - Hands also should be washed BEFORE and AFTER: - Eating, handling food, and/or feeding a child. - Giving medication. - Playing in water that is used by more than one person. - Children and adults should always wash hands AFTER: - Diapering (or having a diaper changed). - Using the toilet or helping a child use a toilet. - Touching an item or area of the body soiled with body fluids (vomit, blood, mucus or waste). - $\circ~$ Sneezing or coughing.
+- Children and adults should wash their hands upon arrival and when moving from one classroom to another 31 - Hands also should be washed BEFORE and AFTER: - o Eating, handling food, and/or feeding a child. - Giving medication. - Playing in water that is used by more than one person. - Children and adults should always wash hands AFTER: - Diapering (or having a diaper changed). - Using the toilet or helping a child use a toilet. - Touching an item or area of the body soiled with body fluids (vomit, blood, mucus or waste). - Sneezing or coughing. - o Handling pets and other animals.